-MariaDB reserves the right to review any usage, and act to ensure the trademark is protected from active harm caused by confusion and conflict.
-MariaDB, like any future owner or manager of the trademarks, must actively drive the communal development of MariaDB or risk loss of ownership and/or management.
+Monty Program reserves the right to review any usage, and act to ensure the trademark is protected from active harm caused by confusion and conflict.
+Monty Program, like any future owner or manager of the trademarks, must actively drive the communal development of MariaDB or risk loss of ownership and/or management.

 MariaDB's Extended Fair Use

 Typical fair use of the trademarks is expected and no specific permission from us is needed.
 MariaDB is built by and for its community.
 We share access to the trademarks with the entire community for the purposes of discussion, development, and advocacy.
 Anyone should feel free to mention MariaDB or display our project's logos.
 When using the trademarks under conventional fair use, please observe the following simple rules: